auroraxcheng/movielistproject/README.md

 - As a user, I want to be able to see the total running time of the movies in each list
 - As a user, I want to be able to save my towatch and already watched lists to file
 - As a user, I want to be able to start the application and have to option to load my towatch and alreadywatched lists from before

+## Instrutions for grader
+- You can generate first required event related to adding Xs to a Y by clicking remove movie button
+-  You can generate first required event related to adding Xs to a Y by clicking Animated movies only button
+- You can also add movies to the list by entering movie name into the first text box, movie genre in the second text box, and movie duration into third text box
+- you can locate the visual componenet by clicking the animated movies only button, a popup image should appear
+- you can save the state of the application by clicking save workspace
+- you can reload the state of the application by clicking the load workspace button